 Cannabidiol (CBD) is one of more than 60 chemical compounds found in cannabis.
 These chemical compounds are collectively referred to as cannabinoids.
 CBD is the second-most abundant cannabinoid in the cannabis plant, after tetrahydrocannabinol (THC).
 THC is the main psychoactive cannabinoid found in cannabis, and is responsible for the “high” that users feel when cannabis is smoked or consumed.
 CBD, on the other hand, is non-psychoactive and provides a wide range of health benefits.

-CBD is emerging as a powerful natural supplement with anti-inflammatory properties and has potential to help a number of medical conditions.
+CBD is emerging as a powerful natural supplement with anti-inflammatory properties and has the potential to help a number of medical conditions.
 It has recently gained popularity for its many therapeutic and healing properties.
 Studies indicate that CBD can help alleviate anxiety, pain, seizures, cancer, and more.

 Along with THC, CBD is the most well-researched of the cannabinoids.
 CBD can be used in combination with THC to counteract THCs mind-altering effects.
 It is not to be confused with THC, as they are both different compounds.
-CBD can influence the body into using its own systems more effectively.
+Researchers suggest that CBD can influence the body into using its own systems more effectively.

 When CBD is consumed, users do not experience any sensations associated with the “high” that stems from the component THC.
 This is a very important trait of CBD from both medical and legal standpoints.
 Being able to utilize the benefits of cannabinioids without any psychoactive effects is important for those looking for an effective, daily remedy.
 Because CBD is different from THC, there are different legal obligations to adhere to.
 CBD is legal for use as long as the products THC levels do not exceed 0.3 percent.
-This means that CBD can be an effective and legal remedy for many.
+This means that CBD can be an effective and legal remedy for many individuals.

 Where Does CBD Come From?